nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * You want to add the personal information of the patient such as their name and contact details (phone number and email).
-* You want to add the personal information of a patient's next-of-kin such as their next-of-kin's name, relationship to the patient and contact number
+* You want to add the personal information of a patient's next-of-kin such as their next-of-kin's name, relationship to the patient and contact number.
 * You want to add a patient's type (inpatient/outpatient).
 * If the patient is an inpatient, you want to add the location of their ward (hospital wing, floor number of the ward and ward number).